StasBratanich/Machine-Learning---Text-Anallysis/README.md

 ***Tokenization***

-Using Hebre Tokenization we managed to split each word to a different token
+Using Hebrew Tokenization we managed to split each word to a different token

 ***Train Test Split***

-Splitting the train and test set with default values
+Splitting the train and test set with default values : test size = 0.2 random state = 42

 ***Vectorization***